What Does Creatine Do?

 Athletes and body builders have used creatine supplements for decades to help increase and maintain muscle mass.
 But research shows older adults can enjoy its muscle-strengthening benefits as well.
-It has been widely studied for safety and effectiveness, and has also demonstrated it can help muscle recovery after exercise.
+It has been widely studied for safety and effectiveness, and shown it can also help muscle recovery after exercise.
 Dr. Ni's OC2 provides 5 grams in a daily serving, a moderate amount that has been shown to be effective while also being well-tolerated.*

 Why creatine monohydrate?

 The creatine in Dr. Ni's OC2 is creatine monohydrate, chosen because it's an easily absorbed form of creatine.
 When consumed, it's absorbed through the stomach and stored in muscles, where it's available when needed.

 A few things to know.